regularjs/guide/en/syntax/include.md

 * template: A Expression that evaluated to String

-`include` watch the passed template, once the changing be detected, template will be recompile. this feature provide two basic advantage.
+`include` watching the 'template', once the change be detected, template will be recompile. this feature provide two basic advantage.

 1. pass partial as param at the initialize time.
 2. modify the template structure dynamically